rananth99/rananth99/README.md

 Summary
 ---
-* I am currently Pursuing my Masters in Computer science from Arizona State University
+* I am currently Pursuing my Masters in Computer Science from Arizona State University
 * I am also open to work and currently looking for internships for summer 2023 and full time jobs for 2024.
 Feel free to reach out to me on my email :smiley:

 Skills